openstack-archive/tripleo-docs/doc/source/index.rst

    Step that should only be run when choosing to use components from their stable branches rather than using packages/source based on current master.

-.. admonition:: Mitaka
-   :class: mitaka

-   Step that should only be run when installing from the Mitaka stable branch.

 .. admonition:: Newton
    :class: newton